6 Steps to Family Mountain Biking on the White Rim Trail

 In a dirt parking lot, a few miles from the entrance to Canyonlands National Park, we crammed gear into the back of our support vehicle.
 “Are you sure we have enough water?”
 I asked for the third time.
 My husband nodded, rolled his eyes, and went back to jamming sleeping bags between the half-dozen water jugs.

 Our crew of eight mountain bikers were headed out on Canyonlands’ 100-mile White Rim Trail for three days and two nights.
-Water was the most critical item in our pile of gear, but we also needed food, camping equipment, and emergency supplies.
+Water was the most critical item in our pile of gear, but we also needed food, camping equipment and emergency supplies (Read: How To Stay Safe in the Outdoors).
 The only provisions available in the Island in the Sky backcountry are what you pack yourself.

 Unless you have lots of experience in multi-day bikepacking expeditions, or you plan to do the entire 100-mile route in a single day, you will need a support vehicle.
 Although the White Rim trail is a dirt road, it is no Sunday drive.
 The Park Service requires all vehicles to have four-wheel drive and high-clearance.